WaltSias/bootstrap-practice-jan-2024/README.md

 ## About

-This is a website about...
+This is a website about Buttons

 It contains one page: